Frequently Asked Questions

 A $10 processing fee is required for the issuance of a license.
 If your application is approved, you will receive a notification to log on to your TEACH Dashboard and make a payment.
 Visa and Mastercard are accepted.

-There are 3 professional licenses: Initial Professional, Professional, and Advanced Professional.
+There are 4 professional licenses: Temporary Professional, Initial Professional, Professional, and Advanced Professional.
 There are additional licenses that may be issued based on employment with a Maryland public school.
 Please visit the Types of Licenses webpage for further information.

 It depends on the area of licensure you currently hold and what areas you would like to add.
 Visit our Endorsement page for more information.